nisharao321/exp7/theory.md

 R<sub>shock</sub> = X𝜌/(2A<sup>2</sup>).
 (Ns<sup>2</sup>/m<sup>8</sup>)

 <p style="text-indent:50px;text-align:justify">For instance in a sub-surface airway at length L, consider that there is an other cause of shock loss.
 The resistance of the airway will be greater, if that same airway contained no shock loss.
 We can express that additional resistance, R<sub>shock</sub>, in terms of the length of corresponding straight airways which would have that same value of shock resistance.
-This ‘equivalent length’ of shock loss ‘L<sub>eq</sub>’ may be incorparted to give an Atkinson’s resistance</p>
+This ‘equivalent length’ of shock loss ‘L<sub>eq</sub>’ may be incorparted to give an Atkinson’s resistance.</p>

-It can be written mathematically as
+It can be written mathematically as,

 P = R<sub>frictional</sub>Q<sup>2</sup> + R<sub>shock</sub>Q<sup>2</sup> = kL(perimeter 𝜌/(A<sup>3</sup>×1.2))Q<sup>2</sup> + X𝜌Q<sup>2</sup> /(2A<sup>2</sup>).
 (Pa)